 Basil Pesto Sauce Recipe

 - Combine all ingredients into a food processor or blender.
 Blend on LOW for 30-60 seconds until well combined.
-If sauce is too thick add more olive oil (1 tbsp at a time) and blend an additional 30 seconds.
+If sauce is too thick add more olive oil (1 tablespoon at a time) and blend an additional 30 seconds.
 Serve immediately and enjoy!

 - Leftover Storage: Store leftover basil pesto in an airtight container in the fridge for up to 5 days.